nixworks/public/news/2012/10/1/index.md

 ##### Juan Manuel Santos
 ### [Colombia's president Juan Manuel Santos announces that he has prostate cancer and will undergo surgery on Wednesday.
 He said his condition is unlikely to derail the upcoming peace talks with the Revolutionary Armed Forces of Colombia (FARC). ](/news/2012/10/1/colombia-s-president-juan-manuel-santos-announces-that-he-has-prostate-cancer-and-will-undergo-surgery-on-wednesday-he-said-his-condition-i.md)
-_Context: Revolutionary Armed Forces of Colombia, Juan Manuel Santos_
+_Context: Juan Manuel Santos, Revolutionary Armed Forces of Colombia_

 ##### Mikheil Saakashvili
 ### [Mikheil Saakashvili's ruling United National Movement party and Bidzina Ivanishvili's new party Georgian Dream are expected to be the main contenders in the Georgian parliamentary elections. ](/news/2012/10/1/mikheil-saakashvili-s-ruling-united-national-movement-party-and-bidzina-ivanishvili-s-new-party-georgian-dream-are-expected-to-be-the-main-c.md)
-_Context: parliamentary election, Mikheil Saakashvili, United National Movement, Bidzina Ivanishvili, Georgian Dream_
+_Context: Georgian Dream, Mikheil Saakashvili, parliamentary election, Bidzina Ivanishvili, United National Movement_

 ##### Japan
 ### [In Japan, Koriki Jojima is appointed as the new finance minister and Seiji Maehara as the new minister of national strategy and economic policy. ](/news/2012/10/1/in-japan-koriki-jojima-is-appointed-as-the-new-finance-minister-and-seiji-maehara-as-the-new-minister-of-national-strategy-and-economic-pol.md)